poworoznek/sparse_bayesian_infinite_factor_models/README.md

 A. Bhattacharya and D. B. Dunson (2011).
 Sparse Bayesian Infinite Factor Models. *Biometrika* 98(2), pp. 291–306

-`gendat.m`  generates simulated data
+`simulate_data.R`  generates simulated data

-`spfactcovest_mgploadings.m` implements the Gibbs sampler in bka paper
+`safefact.R` implements the Gibbs sampler in bka paper

+See the Post Processing Overview for general discussion of `rotfact.R` and `clustalign.R`.